 - Improve your exploratory testing in your sprint or iteration based process.
 Making it more transparent, more thorough and more technical.

-Alan Richardon is someone who has done all of this before.
+Alan Richardson is someone who has done all of this before.
 Combining a background in Testing and Programming, Alan can work with all of your team members to help improve your Agile Development Approach.

 Introduce Your Agile Team to Coach & Mentor: Alan Richardson

 - Alan consults through Compendium Developments Ltd and helps teams improve their testing and development processes,